Prosumma/Parsimonious/README.md

 Parser combinators are large topic which I cannot cover here.
 If you're already familiar with parser combinators, Parsimonious shouldn't be too difficult.
 The unit tests contain almost all you need to know, including the implementation of a complete JSON parser.

+## Collection Parser vs Stream Parser

+Most parser combinators, such as those found in Haskell, are _stream parsers_.
+Stream parsers are a great way to parse large amounts of data efficiently.
+For example, if you have a very large file and want to parse it without loading the entire thing into memory at once, a stream parser is a great way to go.

+Parsimonious, however, is a `Collection` parser.
+The primary disadvantage of a `Collection` parser is that the entire collection must be loaded into memory.
+(Theoretically, a Swift `Collection` does not have this requirement, but in practice it always does.)
+The advantage of a `Collection` parser is that it is easy to write and easy to use: It supports backtracking out of the box.

+Because of this, Parsimonious is great for tokenizing, writing DSLs, and even doing further processing on the tokens to produce an AST.
+For example, the first collection parsed could be a `String` (a `Collection` of `Character` instances.)
+These could be parsed into an array of `Token` instances (i.e., a `Collection` of tokens).
+But because Parsimonious can parse a `Collection` of any type, the tokens can then be parsed to create an AST.

 ## Basic Combinators &amp; Operators

 The fundamental combinator is `match`, which matches a single element in the underlying collection using a predicate: